AvaloniaUI/avalonia-docs/docs/concepts/ui-composition.md

 <img src={CompositionUserControlsDiagram} alt=""/>

 You can add a user control to the content zone of a main window, to represent a 'page view' (above, left).
-This allows you to implement a more complex app with multiple pages; where the layout and function of each page is in its own user control (XAML and code) files.   &#x20;
+This allows you to implement a more complex app with multiple pages; where the layout and function of each page is in its own user control (XAML and code) files.

 :::info
 For more information about how to implement a multi-page app using views, see the guide [here](../guides/development-guides/how-to-implement-multi-page-apps.md).
 :::

 Another use for a user control is as a component control (above, right).
-You might initially do this to reduce the complexity of a window or page view; but then you might also (perhaps later) reuse the resulting component on another page as well.&#x20;
+You might initially do this to reduce the complexity of a window or page view; but then you might also (perhaps later) reuse the resulting component on another page as well.

 ## Tutorial

 :::info
 In the 'To Do List App' tutorial you will learn about how to add user controls as page views; and how to use a repeating layout control to present a collection of items with data templates.
-Try the tutorial [here](../tutorials/todo-list-app/).  &#x20;
+Try the tutorial [here](../tutorials/todo-list-app/).
 :::

 ## Collection Controls

-Another variation of UI composition is where you need to present a collection of items.&#x20;
+Another variation of UI composition is where you need to present a collection of items.

 <img src={CompositionCollectionControlsDiagram} alt=""/>